jasper-zanjani/language/docs/Spanish.md

     Like with other earned titles, the title of Bachiller has to undergo **legalización** or certification through the Ministry of Higher Education, Science, and Technology (Mescyt), a process which has no equivalent in the US.

+    Course selection in universities (i.e. "registration") is referred to as **selección de matérias**, where **matéria** refers to a course or class in its entirety. **Clase** cannot be used in this context and refers only to the individual class sessions or lectures.

 #### Social media
 :
     - **etiquetar** to tag: *busco a tu hermana, **etiquetamela***